AlanRoy25/Devops-course-projects/my-app/readme.md

-this is a java maven program
+this is a java maven program, checking the webhooks from the github repo with the jenkins server,